matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-data-plane-chart.md

 ```

 #### Other Pumps
-To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `tyk-pump.pump.extraEnvs`
+To setup other backends for Pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `tyk-pump.pump.extraEnvs`